Callum Lang: First-team regular at Wigan Athletic

 Lang scored his first goal for Wigan in his first game back from loan, as he started in a 3-3 draw away to Rochdale on 16 January 2021.
 He went on to play 23 times in the second half of Wigan's successful battle to avoid relegation from League One in the 2020/21 season, scoring 9 goals as Latics avoided relegation to League Two with two games remaining.

 As Wigan's fortunes improved following the acquisition of the club by the Phoenix 2021 Limited consortium in March 2021, Lang signed a new long-term contract until the summer of 2025 in September 2021.

 Portsmouth

 On 29 January 2024, Lang signed for League One club Portsmouth for an undisclosed fee, signing a two-and-a-half-year contract with the option for a further year.
 Lang scored on his debut away against Oxford.
-He then scored 4 goals on 21 December 2024; grabbing his first hat-trick for Portsmouth in a 4–1 home win over Coventry City in the Championship, where he netted all 4 goals.
+He then scored 4 goals on 21 December 2024; grabbing his first hat-trick for Portsmouth in a 4–1 home win over Coventry City in the Championship.

+Preston North End

+Lang joined Preston North End on 2 February 2026, for a "club record" undisclosed fee on a three-and-a-half-year deal.